Skip to main content

 Adding Structured Extraction

-For specific data points, use CRW's extract endpoint with a JSON schema:
+For specific data points, scrape with CRW's json format and a jsonSchema:

 # Extract pricing information from a competitor page